Use Cases

 Evaluate freight forwarding and logistics tenders

-Compare transport concepts, rate sheets, exclusions, and operational risk across incoming vendor submissions.
+Compare transport concepts, exclusions, and operational risk across incoming vendor submissions.

 • Compare freight forwarding bids side by side